- Associate Professor

 - Undergraduate Director -- Dept of Anthropology

-- Director of Undergraduate Studies, Center for Latin American and Caribbean Studies
+- Interim Director, Center for Latin American and Caribbean Studies

 - Social and Behavioral Sciences